inko-lang/website/source/manual/virtual-machine/instructions.html.md

 This instruction requires three arguments:

 1. The register to store the socket in.
+1. The register containing the prototype to use for the socket object.
-2. The register containing the socket domain, as an integer.
+1. The register containing the socket domain, as an integer.
-3. The register containing the socket type, as an integer.
+1. The register containing the socket type, as an integer.

 The following values can be used for the socket domain argument (any other value is invalid):